It became known when the "Zeus" nuclear tug will begin to be used for the exploration of deep space

 Yuri Borisov, Director General of Roscosmos

-Russia has been working on the creation of the Zeus nuclear tug since 2010.
+Russia has been working on the creation of the "Zeus" nuclear tug since 2010.
 The Roscosmos State Corporation announced its intention to conduct the first flight tests in 2030.

-The tug is a spacecraft equipped with a thermionic emission module that operates on the basis of a nuclear power plant.
+The tug is a spacecraft equipped with a thermionic module that operates on the basis of a nuclear power plant.

-Zeus will be engaged in searching for life on Jupiter's satellites.
+"Zeus" will be engaged in searching for life on Jupiter's satellites.
 With the help of radar equipment, it will explore the multi-kilometer ice shield of Europe, Ganymede and Callisto.
 And a payload consisting of spectrometers and gas analyzers will help to detect places that may be suitable for life.

 Read materials on the topic: